saideldah/azure-service-bus-example/README.md

-# azure-service-bus-example
+# Azure Service Bus Example
-Azure Service Bus Example
+this is an example for azure service bus using "Microsoft.Azure.ServiceBus" standard package